mr-phlames/traveler-san/README.md

-# myadsman
+# traveler-san
-MyAdsMAN mobile app for users who want to make money by patronising ads.
+A simple flutter app to learn flutter...i guess?